 As industries evolve, so do the risks workers face.
 However, toolbox meetings will always remain an essential part of keeping workers safe.
 These short talks can adapt to the changing safety landscape, helping everyone stay aware of new hazards and best practices.

-With the rise of digital safety platforms like WSH-PEER, companies now have more tools than ever to support safety initiatives.
+With the rise of digital safety platforms like PEER, companies now have more tools than ever to support safety initiatives.
 These platforms offer customizable checklists, real-time safety performance tracking, and tailored toolbox talk suggestions.
 By integrating these tools, companies can take their toolbox meetings to the next level, ensuring safety is at the forefront of daily operations.

 Toolbox meetings may seem small, but they pack a powerful punch.
 They’re a simple, efficient way to address safety concerns, keep workers informed, and prevent accidents.
 Whether you’re in construction, manufacturing, or the marine industry, toolbox meetings help create a culture where safety is prioritized, not just enforced.